 The White Hart is situated in an area brimming with history and natural interest.

-The A12 provides quick and easy access north and south, while a short distance to east and west respectively are the resort of Southwold, equally interesting to the holidaymaker and the historian, and the fine old market towns of Halesworth, Bungay and Beccles.
+The A12 provides quick and easy access north and south, while a short distance to east is Southwold, equally interesting to the holidaymaker and the historian, and to the west, the fine old market towns of Halesworth, Bungay and Beccles.

 For the musical aficionados, Aldeburgh and neighbouring Snape Maltings provide both provide musical interest, Aldeburgh being the home of Benjamin Britten, and Snape Maltings hosting regular concerts.

-With so much exploring to be done and sights to see, this is not a part of the world to rush through in a hurry, and the White Hart makes an ideal base for touring.
+With so much exploring to be done and sights to see, this is not a part of the world to rush through in a hurry, and the White Hart makes an ideal base for touring and exploring.

 Local Places of Interest/Activities: